Lars Frisén was born, raised, and educated in

 Publications Some 100 are listed in PubMed.
 Some 50 others appear in the proceedings of the International Perimetric Society, the Neuro-Ophthalmology journal, and in textbooks.
 There is one monograph, Clinical Tests of Vision (Raven Press, 1990; ISBN 0-88167-639-X).
 A full list is kept here.

-Other interests include tinkering (I have my own metal lathe and milling machine), a Honda NC700SD motorcycle, programming (mostly in Swift and HTML), literature (O'Brian, Rushdie, Rutherfurd, Tolkien, ...), and Swedish art glass.
+Other interests include tinkering (I have my own metal lathe and milling machine), programming (nowadays mostly in HTML/Javascript), literature (O'Brian, Rushdie, Tolkien, ...), and Swedish art glass.

-A favorite picture shows a grandchild aged 2 years, "reading" for a moderately enthralled audience:
+A favorite picture shows a grandchild at age 2 years, "reading" for a moderately enthralled audience: